LAHumphreys/Call-Graph-Viewer/README.md

 It already provides:
 * A flat view of your most expensive functions
-* Ability to navigate and view the callgraph
+* A complete calltree, including costs / callcount at each node
+* regex powered searching of both the call tree and the flat view
 * Callgrind integration:
-  * Easily profile C / C++ and similary languages
+  * Easily profile C / C++ and similar languages
   * (Unlike some viewers), The full call tree (using --separate-callers with callgrind)
 * Simple CSV based input allows manual profile data to be used (e.g see the TCL pluging provided)